BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.5 =
+Now features an importer: Generate your Web-to-Lead form at Salesforce, provide the HTML code to the plugin, then automatically import it into WordPress to Lead in a *single click*!

 = 2.2 =
 Includes new CSS rules: make sure to update any custom CSS files with the new *.sf_field span.error_message* rule.